Appacts/mobile-analytics-server/README.md

 #####Update:#####

-    AppConfig/ConnectionStrings.config <-default will work automtically, but this can be changed if you have extra security
+    AppConfig/ConnectionStrings.config <-default will work automatically, but this can be changed if you have extra security

 #####Go to:#####